 Stop 7: Klavons Ice Cream Parlor

-When asked about old-school ice-cream shops in Pittsburgh, the first place most people think of is Klavon’s in the Strip District.
-Klavons first opened in 1923 as a neighborhood apothecary and ice cream, and the retro decor has changed very little over the years.
-The shop is complete with glass pharmacy cases, retro candy, telephone booths, and bar seating.
+When asked about old-school ice-cream shops in Pittsburgh, the first place many people think of is Klavon’s in the Strip District.
+Klavons opened in 1923 as a neighborhood apothecary and ice cream shop, and the retro decor has changed very little since.
+Klavon’s still features glass pharmacy cases, retro candy, telephone booths, and bar seating.

 Klavon’s Ice Cream (2801 Penn Avenue, Pittsburgh)